History of John Mayer in Timeline

 October 20, 2011: Vocal Cord Surgery

-On October 20, 2011, John Mayer posted about undergoing surgery to remove a granuloma from his vocal cords and announced complete vocal rest for a month or more, during which he planned to travel the country.
+On October 20, 2011, John Mayer posted that he had surgery to remove a granuloma on his vocal cords and was on complete vocal rest for a month or more.

 In 2011, John Mayer began to develop a strong interest in the music of the Grateful Dead after hearing their song Althea by chance on Pandora radio.